Caribbean professionals and scenes related to barbados 2025 election ai in Barbados

 What Bajans Can Do to Prepare for an AI-Driven Future

-While government policy sets the framework, it is ultimately individual Barbadians who will determine whether the island thrives in the AI era.
-The good news is that you do not need to be a computer scientist to benefit from AI.
+Government policy sets the frame, but individual Barbadians decide whether the island does well in the AI era.
+You do not need to be a computer scientist to benefit from AI.
 Here are practical steps every Bajan can take right now:

 1. Build Your Digital Literacy